 How much does the outreach program cost?

 Upham Woods Outdoor Learning Center staff will travel to your classroom or outdoor learning space and teach any of the following programs.
 All programs are one hour long and intended for one classroom (25 participants maximum).
-The cost is $75/hour plus round trip mileage to and from Wisconsin Dells ($0.58/mile).
+The cost is $75/hour plus round trip mileage to and from Wisconsin Dells ($0.625/mile).
 Outreach fees include one hour of preparation time.
 Our Radical Raptors Program is also available for large school assemblies or specialized study at a rate of $150 per assembly plus mileage and necessary equipment fees.

 The following outreach programs are available:

-Students will learn about seven categories of animal signs, what can be interpreted by each sign, and how sign interpretation can help solve the mystery of what animal left the signs behind.
+Students will learn about different animal signs, what can be interpreted by each sign, and how sign interpretation can help solve the mystery of what animal left the signs behind.
 Upham Woods staff will bring a variety of animal pelts, tracks, homes, and other animal signs to your classroom.
 A portion of the class can be spent outside looking for animal signs.
 Grades: 1st – 6th

 Through exploration of cultural myths surrounding bats, interactive games, and a slide show, students will be introduced to the fascinating world of bats.
 Emphasis will be placed on bat adaptations and bat-human interactions.
 Grades 3rd -7th